 Located at Caron Pennsylvania, the Chronic Pain & Addiction Treatment Program has strong staff-to-patient ratios.
 Our treatment team adheres to high quality clinical excellence and uses evidence-based medical interventions.
-Backed by more than 60 years of history treating substance use disorder and process addictions, our emphasis on Recovery for Life provides you and every patient we treat with lifetime support.
+Backed by more than 65 years of treating substance use disorder and process addictions, we help you work toward lifelong recovery.

 Core Treatment Components

 During your first contact with Caron, an assessment for chronic pain will begin to identify your needs for a customized admissions plan and assure your treatment begins on day one.

 The core components of Caron’s chronic pain treatment include: